DemocracyEarth/wallet/README.md

 ## About

 Democracy Earth Foundation is a _501 (c) 3 not for profit corporation_ in San Francisco, California 🌎 with no political affiliations of any kind.
-Our funders include:
+Our partners include:

 <p align="left">
 <a href="https://ycombinator.com"><img src="public/images/yc.png" width="200" title="Y Combinator"></a>